hoangduytran/blender-manual/manual/video_editing/edit/montage/editing.rst

 Multiple keys can be selected at once with box selection.
 Box select will select keys, only if a key is already selected.
 Otherwise it will select strips only.

+Use :kbd:`Ctrl-LMB` to select all keys to the right of the selected key.

 .. _bpy.ops.sequencer.retiming_segment_speed_set: